-For the purpose of this policy, "tobacco" is defined to include any lighted or unlighted cigarette, cigar, pipe, bidi, clove cigarette and any other smoking product, and spit tobacco, also known as smokeless, dip, chew and snuff, in any form.
+For the purpose of this policy, "tobacco product" is defined to include any lighted or unlighted cigarette, cigar, pipe, bidi, clove cigarette and any other smoking product, and spit tobacco, also known as smokeless, dip, chew and snuff, in any form.

-For the purpose of this policy, electronic cigarettes are considered "tobacco."
+For the purpose of this policy, electronic smoking devices and vapor products also are considered a "tobacco product."